freeCodeCamp/chapter/README.md

 - Please read the [contributing guidelines and steps needed to setup **_Chapter_** locally](CONTRIBUTING.md).
 We take you from local setup to submitting pull requests.

-- [Join our chat](https://discord.gg/QbQd7BpaaH) to get connected and follow announcements.
+- [Join our discussion](https://discord.gg/QbQd7BpaaH) to connect with others and keep up with announcements.

 ## License